 Janice is the current President of Cuneo, Black, Ward, and Missler.
 She has been with the firm since 1986 and has been a shareholder since 1991.
-She has been a certified specialist in workers compensation for over 25 years and is a current DWC-approved arbitrator.
+She has been a certified specialist in workers compensation for over 25 years, is a current DWC-approved arbitrator, and is available for mediations.
+She can also provide consulting to employers who would like help navigating through the system.
 Her practice focuses on quality representation designed to achieve the client’s goals/priorities for the case.
 Her skills and past experience include initial analysis and recommended case strategy, discovery implementation, negotiation & settlement, trial and post-trial appellate work.
 Janice has extensive experience with all issues before the WCAB including injury AOE/COE, employment, complex AMA Guides Ratings, and cases involving complex medical issues.
 She is a frequent lecturer for industry associations throughout California and provides custom training to clients in all areas of workers’ compensation law.

 Janice represents insurance companies, self-insured employers, third-party administrators (TPAs) and uninsured employers.
 She has extensive knowledge of the unique issues facing public entities as well the challenges for today’s carriers in this highly regulated and fast paced industry.
 Her caseload has recently involved significant activity in the following areas:

 Handling cases that involve first responders is unique given the special benefits afforded this class of employee, including the presumptions of injury.
 Janice is referred a large number of complex cancer and heart cases because her knowledge of the law requires opposing counsel to prove the theories they set forth and not just rely on vague allegations.
 Janice typically receives a more favorable result for her clients with this approach.